 - Swipe up clicks.

-With the use of tools like Sotrender you’ll also know which posts were the most popular and the most engaging among your target audience.
-Knowing this will help you decide which content is worth preparing in the future.
+With the use of tools like Sotrender, you’ll also know which posts were the most popular and the most engaging among your target audience.
+Knowing this will help you decide which content is worth preparing for in the future.

-All of that will guarantee you having a bigger picture of your Instagram efforts: whether you are growing your audience and creating content that answers their needs and preferences.
+All of that will guarantee you have a bigger picture of your Instagram efforts: whether you are growing your audience and creating content that answers their needs and preferences.

 If analyzing data is not your favorite task, and you even happen to forget about it (intentionally or unintentionally), in Sotrender you can also automate this process.
 With the recurring reports, on a selected day (for example, on the first day of each month), you will receive a PDF report with the ready set of data and metrics straight to your inbox.

 Remember that analyzing your Instagram profile, or any other social channel is a crucial element of your marketing activities. 😉